 Gustavo S. França, Postdoctoral Fellow

-I joined Dr. Yanai’s lab in the summer of 2016.
+I joined the Yanai lab in the summer of 2016.
 I did my undergraduate studies in Biology and obtained M.Sc and PhD degrees in Molecular Biology from the University of Sao Paulo – Brazil.
 I have been using bioinformatics approaches to understand the transcriptome complexity through evolutionary perspectives.